31 Oct New Hope’s Big Idea to Connect People to Employment

 New Hope will also be partnering with Helpings of Hope, an organization that creates community gardens in Indianapolis.
 Through this, healthy food will be distributed in the “food deserts” of our community.
 Food deserts are areas, especially with low-income residents, that have limited access to affordable and nutritious food.

-Obviously, this program is not an easy undertaking and comes with significant start-up costs, but already we have raised $50,000 toward our $75,000 goal.
-A huge THANK YOU to Pearson Automotive, Old National Bank Foundation and a generous anonymous donor who have invested in this program and the lives of those who will be participating.
+Obviously, this program is not an easy undertaking and comes with significant start-up costs, but already we have raised more than $64,000 toward our $75,000 goal.
+A huge THANK YOU to Kroger, Pearson Automotive, Old National Bank Foundation and a generous anonymous donor who have invested in this program and the lives of those who will be participating.
 Once the project kicks off, it will be a self-sustaining enterprise that will provide key job skills, tell the New Hope story and provide more opportunities for New Hope clients to get involved in the community.

 We are still seeking support from individuals, foundations and businesses that want to see this happen.
 Any gift would be helpful and there are great opportunities to include your name or business logo on the side of the truck.